ArchitKhanna/WebChatApplication/README.md

     (f. e. `http://localhost:8080/WebChatApplication/chat?token=XXX`)
 * Task 12 :
 In this version used ajax polling and cache technology.
-* **Task 12*** :
+* Task 12* :
-This is the stable version of the project.
 Long polling version of the project.
 Requests rewrited with jQuery lib.
 Also chat has clever scrolling now.
 * Task 13 :
 MySQL data base created.
-* Task 14 :
+* **Task 14** :
-In developing.
+This is the stable version of the project.
+All messages and users are stored in databases.
+Also add improvement with logging in special database.